hyperledger-labs/blockchain-carbon-accounting/hardhat/docs/testing-with-remix.md

 npm install -g @remix-project/remixd
 ```

-Install the dependencies for the contract in the net-emissions-token-network directory:
+Install the dependencies for the contract in the hardhat directory:

 ```bash
 npm install